Indonesia: Ujung Kulon National Park

 With the species’ single population vulnerable to so many threats, it is essential that this existing population is protected and able to grow.
 The ultimate aim is that a second viable population is established elsewhere within its historic range, in the event that the UKNP population were wiped out.
 The key towards accomplishing this goal is to create conditions that will allow the existing population to expand.

-First, the rhinos are intensively monitored using remote camera traps to estimate the population’s size, identify which rhinos are using the habitat, what sex they are, and how they are using it.
+The rhinos are also intensively monitored using remote camera traps to estimate the population’s size, identify which rhinos are using the habitat, what sex they are, and how they are using it.
 Camera traps are a more effective means with which to identify individual rhinos than by analysing footprints, as the images capture unique characteristics such as wrinkles, scars, horn size and shape, and neck folds, enabling the Park’s staff to distinguish between rhinos.

 Our work